erpnet/ErpNet.FP/README.md

 The other way is to run it from non-root user, but that user should have permissions to read and write to serial ports.

 * Linux-Arm 64 bit - [ErpNet.FP.Server.zip - Linux Arm] - You can download and unzip the server.
-This version is compatible with Raspberry PI OS, Raspbian, and 64 bit Arm devices like Raspberry PI 3B+.
+This version is compatible with Raspberry PI OS, Raspbian, and 64 bit Arm devices like Raspberry PI 3B+, Raspberry PI 2 and up.
 Because of the serial ports default permissions, run it from sudoer, with sudo, or in the root user context.
 For convenience, create a systemd service config file, get more info how to do it here [Systemd - Raspberry Pi Documentation].
 The other way is to run it from non-root user, but that user should have permissions to read and write to serial ports.